Claudia Amaro - Business Performance Manager, Amey

 In terms of coming back to work after having a baby, I don’t have another experience to compare it to, but what I will say, is having a supportive business manager is key to helping this transition and providing support to managers who have members of their team returning after a long period out of the business will help everyone to have a positive experience like I had.
 Many of us are juggling families, personal commitments, and have lots of conflicting priorities, and knowing that Amey has introduced a flexible working policy to help ensure a healthy work life balance is really good to hear.

 Employers in energy and utilities are committed to a culture of workplace inclusion and diversity.
-Find out more about working for Amey,and read other inspirational Stories from our those working in our sector.
+Read other inspirational Stories from our those working in our sector.
 If you're thinking about applying for a role, visit our Current Vacancies page.

 Maybe you’re working in an adjacent area or coming back to work after a career break?
 Whether you want to return to the industry, or you’re looking for a new direction where you can use your existing expertise, there’s an opportunity here for you.